typelevel/cats-effect/site/src/main/tut/concurrency/basics.md

 Creating a **Thread** has a price to it.
-The overhead depends on specific JVM and OS but it involves several activities from both of them so making too many threads for short-lived tasks is very inefficient because it may turn out that process of creating thread and possible context switches has higher costs than task itself.
+The overhead depends on specific JVM and OS but it involves several activities from both of them so making too many threads for short-lived tasks is very inefficient because it may turn out that process of creating thread and possible context switches has higher costs than the task itself.
 Furthermore, having too many created threads means that we can eventually run out of memory and that they are competing for CPU, slowing down application.